 SUMMA CUM LAUDE IN ENGLISH AND IN FRENCH

 Undergraduate sessions in Early Modern Literature and History at OXFORD UNIVERSITY, ENGLAND, and in French Literature and Culture at the UNIVERSITY FOR FRENCH-AMERICAN STUDIES IN LISIEUX, FRANCE

-Dr. Turner's primary teaching and research fields are modern and contemporary U.S. literature, with an emphasis on the literature and culture of the American South, poetics, and film.
+Dr. Turner's primary teaching and research fields are modern and contemporary U.S. literature, with an emphasis on the literature and culture of the American South, poetics, film, and genre/new media studies.
 His published scholarship focuses on questions of regional definition in relation to national and transnational contexts, modes of cultural memory, and connections between cultural and aesthetic media, especially in their potential to record historical pressures and transitions.

 Dr. Turner is the author of SOUTHERN CROSSINGS: POETRY, MEMORY, AND THE TRANSCULTURAL SOUTH (University of Tennessee Press, 2012):